Ozaawindib: Biography

 Ozaawindib was likely born in the mid to late seventeen hundreds.
 Ozaawindib's father was Wiishkobak ("Sweet" or "Le Sucre", recorded as "Wesh-ko-bug"), a chief of the Leech Lake Pillagers.
-By 1800, the Pilagers including Ozaawindib lived on Gaa-Miskwaawaakokaag near Leech Lake, terrain earlier inhabited by the Dakota people, engaged in warfare with migrating Ojibwe.
-Alexander Henry’s records from 1797 suggest that Wiishkobak tried to convince Ozaawindib to take up men’s clothing and roles.

-John Tanner described Ozaawindib status of an aayaakwe in words: "This man was one of those who make themselves women, and are called women by the Indians."
+By 1800, the Pillagers, including Ozaawindib, lived on Gaa-Miskwaawaakokaag near Leech Lake - terrain earlier inhabited by the Dakota people, who engaged in warfare with migrating Ojibwe.
+John Tanner described Ozaawindib status as an aayaakwe in words: "This man was one of those who make themselves women, and are called women by the Indians."

-When Tanner encamped on Red River of the North around 1800, he reports that he was the subject of interest of Ozaawindib, who at that time was about 50 years old and already had several husbands.
+When Tanner encamped on the Red River of the North around 1800, he reports that he was the subject of interest of Ozaawindib, who at that time was about 50 years old and already had several husbands.
 Tanner reported that after rejecting repeated advances by Ozaawindib, Ozaawindib was still determined to win Tanner's heart.
-Ozaawindib disappeared for a few days and returned to camp with much needed fresh meat.
-However, even after bringing meat to the camp, Ozaawindib was still rejected by Tanner.
-Ozaawindib became the third wife of Chief Wenji-dotaagan as the solution to Ozaawindib's courtship efforts toward Tanner.
+Ozaawindib disappeared for a few days and returned to camp with much-needed fresh meat.
+However, even after gifting him with meat, Tanner still rejected Ozaawindib.
+Finally accepting that the courtship had failed, Ozaawindib became the third wife of Chief Wenji-dotaagan.

 Alexander Henry reported from his Pembina Post in 1797 that when Ozaawindib was drunk, "he was not merely a nuisance but a bothersome man."
-By 1800, Ozaawindib and Wenji-dotaagan were listed by Henry as part of his crew, with Henry recalling Ozawiindib having been "the best runner among the Saulteurs [Ojibwe]", famous for a heroic feat during a fight with the Dakota.
+By 1800, Ozaawindib and Wenji-dotaagan were listed by Henry as part of his crew, with Henry recalling Ozawiindib as having been "the best runner among the Saulteurs [Ojibwe]", famous for a heroic feat during a fight with the Dakota.

 In June 1832, Ozaawindib and another Ojibwe from Gaa-Miskwaawaakokaag were traveling to the fort at Sault Ste.
-Marie to inform the Indian agent Henry Rowe Schoolcraft about a war party from Leech Lake, departing to pursuit the Dakota.
-They met Schoolcraft, accompanied by an expedition of men, near Fond du Lac.
-He convinced Ozaawindib to turn around and serve as his guide back to Gaa-Miskwaawaakokaag.
-Ozaawindib guided Schoolcraft and his men to Gaa-Miskwaawaakokaag and then to Omashkoozo-Zaaga’igan, renamed by Schoolcraft to Lake Itasca.
+Marie to inform the Indian agent, Henry Schoolcraft, about a war party from Leech Lake, departing to pursue the Dakota.
+They met with Schoolcraft, accompanied by an expedition of men, near Fond du Lac.
+Schoolcraft convinced Ozaawindib to serve as his guide back to Gaa-Miskwaawaakokaag.
+Ozaawindib guided Schoolcraft and his men to Gaa-Miskwaawaakokaag and then to Omashkoozo-Zaaga’igan (Elk-Lake), renamed by Schoolcraft to Lake Itasca.
 After visiting the source of the Mississippi River, the expedition returned to the Ojibwe village on Gaa-Miskwaawaakokaag.
-On July 16th, 1832, Schoolcraft called a formal council, where he recognmized Ozaawindib as a chief by presenting the guide a medal.
+On July 16th, 1832, Schoolcraft called a formal council, where he presented Ozaawindib with a medal.
 According to Schoolcraft, there was no ogimaa (hereditary chief) present in the village, but Ozaawindib was “the principal man in the band.”
 Schoolcraft did not mention the aayaakwe status or any gender nonconformity from Ozaawindib.
-However, Schoolcraft's guide had the same home and father's name as Ozaawindib described by Tanner and Henry, implying it was the same person.